 REHABILITATION.
-Any work, as described by the categories of work defined herein, undertaken in an existing building.
+Any work, as described by the categories of work defined herein, in this code, undertaken in an existing building.

 [A] RELOCATABLE BUILDING.
 A partially or completely assembled building constructed and designed to be reused multiple times and transported to different building sites.